Compositional equivalences based on Open pNets: A model of process composition

 As mentioned in Definition \pageref{def:open-automaton}, we adopt here a semantic view on open automata.
-More precisely, in \cite{hou:hal-02406098}, we formerly define \emph{semantic open automata} (infinite as in Definition \ref{def:open-automaton}), and \emph{structural open automata} (finite) that can be generated as the semantics of pNets (see Definition \ref{def:operationalSemantics}), and used in the implementation.
+More precisely, in \cite{hou:hal-02406098}, we define \emph{semantic open automata} (infinite as in Definition \ref{def:open-automaton}), and \emph{structural open automata} (finite) that can be generated as the semantics of pNets (see Definition \ref{def:operationalSemantics}), and used in the implementation.
 Then we define an alternative version of our bisimulation, called structural-FH-Bisimulation, based on structural open automata, and prove that the \emph{semantic} and \emph{structural} FH-Bisimulations coincide.
 In the sequel, all mentions of finite automata, and algorithms for bisimulations, implicitly refer to their \emph{structural} versions.

-If we assume that everything is finite (states and transitions in the open automata, and the predicates in $\mathcal{R}$), then it is easy to prove that it is decidable whether a relation is a FH-bisimulation, provided the logic of the predicates is decidable (proof can be found in \cite{henrio:Forte2016}).
+If we assume that everything is finite (states and transitions in the open automata), then it is easy to prove that it is decidable whether a relation is a FH-bisimulation, provided the logic of the predicates is decidable (proof can be found in \cite{henrio:Forte2016}).
 Formally:

-\begin{theorem}[Decidability of FH-bisimulation] Let $A_1$ and $A_2$ be finite open automata and $\mathcal{R}$ a relation over their states $\mathcal{S}_1$ and $\mathcal{S}_2$ constrained by a finite set of predicates.
+\begin{thm}[Decidability of FH-bisimulation] Let $A_1$ and $A_2$ be finite open automata and $\mathcal{R}$ a relation over their states $\mathcal{S}_1$ and $\mathcal{S}_2$ constrained by a set of predicates.
 Assume that the predicates inclusion is decidable over the action algebra $\AlgA$.
-Then it is decidable whether the relation $\mathcal{R}$ is a FH-bisimulation.
+Then it is decidable whether the relation $\mathcal{R}$ is an FH-bisimulation.